-Preparing for Hip Replacement Surgery
+How to Prepare for Hip Replacement Surgery

-- Test drive your crutches or walker.
-See if you can borrow a pair of crutches or a walker at the doctor's office.
+Test drive your crutches or walker.
+See if you can borrow them at the doctor's office.
 If you get comfortable with them now, it will help you get around easier after your surgery.